What Is a Signed Lithograph?

 By understanding the basic principles of lithography, you’ll be better equipped to appreciate the unique qualities of lithographs and other types of prints.
 So why not take a closer look at this fascinating printmaking process today?

-To create a lithograph, an artist uses a stone or metal plate to transfer their image onto paper.
-Once complete, the artist may sign the lithograph in various ways depending on their preference.
+Once the lithograph is complete, the artist may sign the lithograph in various ways depending on their preference.
 The signature may range from a simple autograph to an elaborate marking that includes the edition number and date.
 It’s up to the artist to decide the location of the signature, whether it’s on the front or back of the lithograph.

 For collectors and enthusiasts, the signature on a lithograph serves as a connection to the artist and their work, making it a valuable addition to any collection.
 However, it’s important to note that not all lithographs are signed, and the absence of a signature does not mean the print is not genuine.